How to Rank a Dentist Higher on Google

 Rather than chasing every minor algorithm change, focus on fundamental SEO best practices and providing the best possible experience and information for your patients.
 A proactive approach to these core principles will naturally align your practice with Google’s goals.

-Next Steps to Grow Google Businessh2>
+Next Steps to Grow Your Business

 To start ranking your dental practice higher on Google, begin by auditing your current online presence, specifically your Google Business Profile and website.
 Prioritize gathering patient reviews and ensure all your online information is consistent.
 Consider engaging with a digital marketing professional who specializes in SEO for dentists to develop a tailored strategy that can accelerate your growth and patient acquisition efforts.